 Improved circulation and muscle tone result from swimming and water play activities.
 The resistance provided by water offers a different type of workout than land-based exercise, engaging muscle groups that might not be fully utilized during typical cat activities.
 This comprehensive exercise can help maintain healthy weight and muscle mass throughout your Bengal’s life.

-Introducing Your Bengal to Water: A Step-by-Step Approach
+Introducing Your Bengal to Water

 If your Bengal hasn’t shown natural water interest, you can still encourage positive water experiences through gradual, positive introduction methods.
 The key is patience and allowing your cat to set the pace while providing encouragement and rewards for brave exploration.